-GlobeMed at Brown partners with U-Tena in Kenya to raise awareness about sexual health practices through performance
+GlobeMed at Brown partners with U-Tena in Nairobi, Kenya to educate young women about financial literacy and sexual and mental health.

 Who We Are // GlobeMed at Brown University

-Founded in 2011, GlobeMed at Brown University is one of 50 GlobeMed chapters working to improve the health of people living in poverty aroundthe world.
-We partner with Ungano-Tena (U-Tena) in Nairobi, Kenya to support programs that develop creative and innovative solutions to raise awareness about sexual health practices and improve the health, education and quality of life within their communities.
-Through performance, U-Tena is able to dispel myths related to HIV transmission, to encourage testing, treatment, and discussions around family planning, and sexual and reproductive health.
+Founded in 2011, GlobeMed at Brown University is one of 50 university based GlobeMed chapters working to improve the health of people living in poverty around the world.
+In striving for this goal, we partner with the grassroots organization Ungano-Tena (U-Tena) located in Nairobi, Kenya to support programs that develop creative and innovative solutions to raise awareness about sexual health practices and improve the health, education and quality of life within their communities.
+Through performance, U-Tena, dispels myths related to HIV transmission, to encourage testing, treatment, and discussions around family planning, sexual and reproductive health.